makrai/notes/conia21-cross-ling-srl-unify-naacl.md

   * share weights across 7 languages and varying formalisms
 * evaluated on the gold multilingual benchmark of CoNLL-2009,
-  * outperforms previous SOTA multilingual systems over 6 diverse languages, ranging from Catalan to Czech, from German to Chinese, and, at the same time,
+  * outperforms previous SOTA multilingual systems over 6 diverse languages, ranging from Catalan to Czech, from German to Chinese
   * considerably reduces the amount of trainable parameters required
 * our model can be used on languages that were never seen at training time, opening the door to alignment-free cross-lingual SRL on languages where a